fauxtix/DaisyPets/README.md

 # Key Features

 - Easy to use
-- Simple to upload documents related to medical records
+- Simple to upload documents related to the pet (medical records, for instance); others that apply

 - Record vaccinations, visits to the vet, dewormers and feed dosage
 - Alerts for vaccines and application of dewormers